himalay-goswami/java-sort/README.md

 # Library for sorting and processing huge datasets

-### The purpose of this library is to sort billions of rows of data.
+The purpose of this library is to sort millions of rows of data from file, in-memory data source, or in real-time using streams.

-Features:
+## Features:

-[x] Sort data from file, in-memory or disc.
+[x] Sort data from file, in-memory or stream.

-[x]
+[1] Add library to POM.xml

+[2]